• Skip to primary navigation

 • Tomatoes - Red & juicy summer tomatoes are always the best option.

-• Stock - Both Basic Homemade Vegetable Stock and Easy Chicken Stock works great.
+• Stock - Both Basic Homemade Vegetable Stock and Easy Chicken Stock work great.
 I prefer using homemade stock but you can use stock cubes if you don't have any stock in hand.
 Make sure you don't add too much salt as ready-made stocks and stock cubes contain salt already.

-Prepare The Kofte
+Prepare the Kofte

 kofte ingredients are placed in a bowl for mixing